Bills rule out CB Tre’Davious White from facing Packers

 Coach Sean McDermott on Wednesday ruled out White from playing against the Green Bay Packers on Sunday night.
 White opened the season on the physically unable to perform list before being cleared to begin practicing two weeks ago after missing 11 months with a torn ligament.

-Under NFL rules, the Bills have one more week to add White to the active roster or place him on season-ending injured reserve.
+Under NFL rules, the Bills have until 4 p.m.
+ET on Nov.
+2. to add White to the active roster or place him on season-ending injured reserve.
 The delay in activating the sixth-year player allows White an additional week of practice, especially after missing last week when the Bills were off on their bye.

 ''Keep taking it one day at a time.
 He'll play when he's ready.
 He's progressing,'' McDermott said.